Proudly serving the Gainesville community since 1987.

 Symptoms of an abscessed tooth include:

-An abscessed tooth must be treated quickly before the infection has time to spread to other areas of your mouth and jaw.
+The best defense against a tooth abscess is basic dental care.
+If an abscessed tooth occurs, however, it must be treated quickly before the infection has time to spread to other areas of your mouth and jaw.
 If you are in pain, a cold compress can be applied to the area, and you may take over-the-counter pain medication.
 However, be advised that pain medication will do nothing to treat the infection, so even if the pain goes away or lessens, it will return.
 Immediately call our office and schedule an emergency dental appointment.

 See your Gainesville dentist twice a year for cleanings and oral exams or if you have a chipped, cracked or broken tooth.